Authentic Communication Group Mondays

 One of the more powerful outcomes is that members build a high-trust, open-hearted, supportive group.

 As the group develops ease with being present in the moment, you enter a state of flow and aliveness.
 In this space you can build better relationships by:

-- Getting in touch with your parts and speaking for them
+- Getting in touch with your parts

 - Expressing your vulnerability